+Elizabeth Street

-- Elizabeth Street - An 84 metre length of sewer along Elizabeth Street south of James Street should be upgraded from 200 mm diameter to 300 mm diameter to meet future demands. - The length of sewer along Elizabeth Street is the only wastewater main that shows significant q/Qf increase over 0.8. - This recommendation aligns with the upgrades to Elizabeth Street from James Street to approximately 15 meters north mentioned in the "Volume I Summary of Water and Wastewater Projects - Sustainable Halton Water and Wastewater Master Plan" document by the Region; refer to Region IPFS ID: 6708 for more information. - New Street / Martha Street - It is recommended that a 250 metre length of sewer along New Street and Martha Street be upgraded from 250-mm / 300-mm diameter to 375-mm and 450-mm diameter respectively.
-This segment is under capacity and is not constructed to current design standards. - Emerald Street / Caroline Street - It is recommended that a 265 metre length of sewer along Emerald Street and Caroline Street, which connects to a sewer at the Martha Street and Caroline Street intersection be upgraded from 200 mm / 250 mm diameter to 300 mm diameter to meet future demands.
+- o An 84 metre length of sewer along Elizabeth Street at James Street should be upgraded from 200 mm diameter to 300 mm diameter to meet future demands. - o This recommendation aligns with the upgrades to Elizabeth Street from James Street to approximately 15 meters north mentioned in the "Volume I Summary of Water and Wastewater Projects Sustainable Halton Water and Wastewater Master Plan" document by the Region; refer to Region IPFS ID: 6708 for more information.

+New Street / Martha Street

+It is recommended that a 250 metre length of sewer along New Street and Martha Street be upgraded from 250-mm / 300-mm diameter to 375-mm and 450-mm diameter respectively.
+This segment is under capacity and is not constructed to current design standards.

+• Emerald Street / Caroline Street

+o It is recommended that a 265 metre length of sewer along Emerald Street and Caroline Street, which connects to a sewer at the Martha Street and Caroline Street intersection be upgraded from 200 mm / 250 mm diameter to 300 mm diameter to meet future demands.